jguida941/contact-suite-spring-react/README.md

 - Node.js 20 is provisioned via `actions/setup-node@v4` and the React dashboard under `ui/qa-dashboard/` is built every run so the artifacts contain the interactive QA console.
 - Mutation coverage now relies on GitHub-hosted runners by default; the self-hosted lane is opt-in and only fires when the repository variable `RUN_SELF_HOSTED` is set.
 - After every matrix job, `scripts/ci_metrics_summary.py` posts a table to the GitHub Actions run summary showing tests, JaCoCo coverage, PITest mutation score, and Dependency-Check counts (with ASCII bars for quick scanning).
-- The same summary script emits a dark-mode HTML dashboard (`target/site/qa-dashboard/index.html`) with quick stats and links to the JaCoCo, SpotBugs, Dependency-Check, and PITest HTML reports (packaged inside the `quality-reports-*` artifact for download).
+- The same summary script emits a dark-mode HTML dashboard (`target/site/qa-dashboard/index.html`) with quick stats and links to the JaCoCo, SpotBugs, Dependency-Check, and PITest HTML reports (packaged inside the `quality-reports-*` artifact for download) and drops `serve_quality_dashboard.py` next to the reports for easy local previewing.

 ### Caching Strategy
 - Maven artifacts are cached via `actions/cache@v4` (`~/.m2/repository`) to keep builds fast.